Bioconductor/EuroBioC2022/content/submission-registration.md

 # Registration for the EuroBioC2022 conference.

-Thank you for submitting an contribution to EuroBioC2022; we're delighted to accept your submission.
+Thank you for submitting a contribution to EuroBioC2022; we're delighted to accept your submission.
 Please complete the registration form below to finalise your registration.

 ## Fees